connervieira/Assassin/CONFIGURATION.md

 - `disable_console_clearing`
     - This setting can be used to prevent Assassin from clearing the screen.
     - Under normal circumstances, this should not be used because it will make Assassin's output extremely chaotic and unpredictable.
 However, there may be some situations in which it may be useful to disable output clearing.
+- `tts`
+    - TTS, or text-to-speech, allows Assassin to read out information verbally.
+    - This section has the following sub-values for configuration.
+        - `enabled` determines whether text to speech is enabled.
+        - `brief` determines whether Assassin will use brief read-outs in place of the full length ones.
+            - Enabling this will reduce the amount of information in text-to-speed read-outs, but will dramatically shorten the time it takes to deliver them.
+        - `speed` determines the speed at which text-to-speech will be spoken.
 - `gps_provider`
     - This setting determines which GPS location provider Assassin will attempt to use.
     - Below are the options this value can be set to.